ByteWelder/Tactility/README.md

 - Run Tactility apps on PC to speed up development.

 Requirements:
-- ESP32 (any?) with a display that has touch capability
+- ESP32 (any?) with a touchscreen
 - [esp-idf 5.1.2](https://docs.espressif.com/projects/esp-idf/en/v5.1.2/esp32/get-started/index.html) or a newer v5.1.x

 ## Making apps is easy!

-Apps are described in "manifest".
-The manifest provides some basic information on the app name and icon, but also tells Tactility what needs to happen when the app runs.
+The app manifest provides basic information like the application name.
+It also describes the [app lifecycle](docs/app-lifecycle.md):
+It tells Tactility which functions need to be called when the app is started/shown/etc.

 UI is created with [lvgl](https://github.com/lvgl/lvgl) which has lots of [widgets](https://docs.lvgl.io/8.3/widgets/index.html)!
 Creating a touch-capable UI is [easy](https://docs.lvgl.io/8.3/get-started/quick-overview.html) and doesn't require your own render loop!